Where can I purchase the BomeBox?

 How does MIDI Translator Pro work in the BomeBox?

 The BomeBox contains a runtime of MIDI Translator Pro.
 So you will use the MIDI Translator Pro software on a PC or Mac to create your project file(s), and then use the web config to upload the project.
 The BomeBox stores up to 8MB of project files, and the web config makes it easy to select the project you want to run.
+Note: Bome MIDI Translator Pro is not included with the BomeBox, see the next questions, too.

 Does the BomeBox keep the uploaded MT Pro Project Files when powered off?